Better Know a Cincinnati Neighborhood: Hyde Park (Updated for 2026)

 Overview:

 Hyde Park is a vibrant community on the east side of Cincinnati.
-Located a few miles northeast of downtown, it has great access to the city, although this community has plenty of its own to offer.
-GreatAmericanCountry.com ranks Hyde Park as one of its top 5 neighborhoods in Cincinnati.
+Located a few miles northeast of downtown, it has great access to the city, and has plenty of its own charm to offer as well.
 StreetAdvisor.com lists Hyde Park as its 4th best neighborhood in Cincinnati.

 This is a scenic, historic, upscale area with attractive homes and a square with shops and a fountain. –